Find Grad Schools

 27% Racial-Ethnic Minorities*

 Medical College of Wisconsin comes in at #20 on our list of the most popular colleges offering doctor's degrees in medicine.
 Each year, around 1,500 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 252 doctor's degrees were handed out to medicine majors at Medical College of Wisconsin.
-Of these students, 50% were women and 27% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 252 people received their doctor's degree in medicine from Medical College of Wisconsin.
+Of these students, 56% were women and 27% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to medicine that offer doctor’s degrees.